 Prepare Your Business Case

-Next is to prepare your business case.
+Next is to prepare your business case for How to Justify a Promotion with Your Boss.
 This means not only listing out all the reasons why you should be promoted but also how this would benefit the company as a whole.

 In order for this argument to work, it must show how YOU being more senior will ultimately help your company perform better in terms of profits or productivity levels and that when employees are happy, they work harder.